 According to the police report (I’m not linking in order to keep the victim’s name confidential), the incident took place on May 21 of this year.
 The alleged victim was in the driver’s seat, turned her head toward Josue Ortega, who then allegedly struck her with his closed fist.
 The reported incident took place in the Save-A-Lot Parking lot on Maryland Avenue.

-Ortega is charged with ‘Assault Third Degree Intentionally Or Recklessly Causes Physical Injury To Another’.
+Ortega is alleged to have committed ‘Assault Third Degree Intentionally Or Recklessly Causes Physical Injury To Another’.

 The victim had reported a prior incident, that having taken place on August 26, 2025.